chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

 Mainly two functions from the post API are employed.
 The main function needed is **writeln()** which comes with the Fusion JavaScript API.
 The second one is **writeComment()** which is a wrapper around **writeln()** that just adds brackets before and after the text (this is also the comment format understood by KINETIC-NC).

 A third function written by myself is **safeStartPositionChiefenne()**.
 This is used to go to a "safe" start position.
 In my setups I have most of the time a situation where my workpiece coordinate system is G54.
 Further I clamp the stock so that I can safely approach the G54 origin.
-First I traverse at y=0 along the x-axis (to G54 X0), then I move along the y-axis (to G54 Y0).
-The spindel is typically left at z=0.
+First I traverse at y=0 along the x-axis (G54 X0), then I move along the y-axis (G54 Y0).
+The spindel is left at z=0.

 ## Features

- * Initial section
+ * General
-   - Auto-read x-position of actual G54
+   - Use the G54 workpiece origin to automate a safe path to the stock (instead of going straight from the machine origin).
-   - Request user to confirm or enter alternative offset
+   - Prompt the user to confirm, while displaying the current G54 offsets in the KINETIC-NC info window.
- * Safe tool position
+ * How it is done (and when)
-   - Before and after tool change
+   - Implemented via subroutine call *safeStartPositionChiefenne()*
-   - At program end
+   - Before and after tool change (function *onSection()* when tool change is required *insertToolCall*)
-   - Implemented via subroutine call *safeStartPositionChiefenne*
+   - At program end (function *onClose()*)
  * Jump labels between sections (e.g., 2D adaptive clearing, pockets, etc.)
    - Allows to execute individual sections separately
  * Repeat / Next within each section
    - Allows easily to redo sections multiple times
- * Remove entries not understood by KINETIC-NC
+ * Remove entries not understood by KINETIC-NC (works meanwhile, but still is removed to run on older versions)
    - Remove **%** from last line

-## Example code snippets
+## Code snippets

-### Example 1
+### Snippet 1
 Adding a section to [FUSION_360_KINETIC-NC_HIGH-Z_720T.cps](FUSION_360_KINETIC-NC_HIGH-Z_720T.cps) which will always be written to the **\*.nc** file when using this post-processor:

 ```JavaScript